vicharak-in/vicharak-docs/source/vaaman-linux/linux-usage-guide/index.rst

 Linux Usage Guide
 =================

+This guide provides instructions on how to use the Vaaman Linux Operating System.
+It includes user-specific configurations and tutorials for the Vaaman Linux Operating System.
-This guide is intended to help you get started with Linux on your Vicharak Board.
+This guide will get you started with the Vaaman Linux Operating System.
+You will learn how to install the Vaaman Linux Operating System on your device, how to configure it, and how to use it.

 .. toctree::
     :maxdepth: 2